hapax/hapax.github.io/assets/exponential.md

 **November 28, 2020.** *I discuss some of the key properties of the exponential function without (explicitly) invoking calculus.
-  Starting with its relation to compound interest, we learn about its series expansion, Euler's formula, the sum of all positive numbers, and various other fun facts.*
+  Starting with its relation to compound interest, we learn about its series expansion, response to small changes, Euler's formula, and the sum of all positive numbers.*

 #### An interesting limit